ArpitPrd/PathPlanning/Notes.md

 ## Modelling Energy Constraints:

+- so we want to make sure it fits the milp class problem formulations
 - your grid point becomes (x, y, t), where t is the angle that was used to reach this state
 - fn = {
     battery - eps_static; if static